Feedback

 ART 230Typography4 CR ELEC, HUMSp

 Introduces typographic history via projects that emphasize letter forms, use of the grid, developing typographic hierarchies and syntax, and combining type and image.
 Focuses on identifying and applying typographic details in order to communicate effectively.
 Basic design and computer skills or completion of ART 131 Intro to Graphic Design recommended.
+Lab hours are required for this course.

 Prerequisites: None